amondnet/mongodb_flutter/example/README.md

-# mongodb_mobile_example
+# mongodb_flutter_example

-Demonstrates how to use the mongodb_mobile plugin.
+Demonstrates how to use the mongodb_flutter plugin.

 ## Getting Started